llvm/clangd-www/installation.md

 ---

-[lsp-mode](https://github.com/emacs-lsp/lsp-mode) can also be configured to work with clangd, and has support for some specific features.
+[lsp-mode](https://github.com/emacs-lsp/lsp-mode) can also be configured to work with clangd.
+It has support for all standard clangd features and some of the extensions, like completion scores, or type hierarchies.

 Install lsp-mode with `M-x package-install RET lsp-mode RET`.